suiGn/netget/README.md

 }
 ```

-### 5. Decentralization:
-`Netget` can manage a distributed list of nodes and sync them.
-Using a Distributed Hash Table (DHT) or a decentralized protocol.

-### 6. Security & Validation:
+## - Security & Validation:
-Security is vital.
-The module will have private methods (prefixed with `_` for convention) to ensure communications are secure and validate node authenticity during registration.
+Private methods (prefixed with `_` for convention) to ensure communications are secure and validate node authenticity during registration.

 ```js
 _validateNode() {